MUSE (Museum and Exhibition Studies) - Graduate Program

 - Other evidence of competency with prior approval of the Program Director.

-The deadline to apply for Fall 2019 has passed.
-The next term for which you may apply to enroll is Fall 2020.
-Applications for Fall 2020 will open in August 2019.
+The deadline to apply for Fall 2020 has passed.
+The next term for which you may apply to enroll is Fall 2021.
+Applications for Fall 2021 will be available beginning in August 2020.
 Application deadlines are listed below.

 - December 15 for applicants who wish to be considered for financial aid from the Graduate College